 The merger of a pair of neutron stars provides a unique laboratory for studying ultra-dense nuclear matter.
 The first such merger observed in gravitational waves, GW170817, was also observed by electromagnetic telescopes acreoss the spectrum, yeilding what as been called "a century of physics in a day".

 There are many potential science targets for Cosmic Explorer beyond black-hole and neutron-star binaries.
 Among them are core collapse supernova, continuous-wave sources like rotating isolated neutron-stars, and even a stochastic gravitational-wave background!

 US 3G Effort Funded by NSF

-The National Science Foundation has awarded a collaborative grant to 5 US institutions to study the science case for an international network of next-generation gravitational-wave detectors, and the potential avenues for construction of a 3G detector in the United States.
+The National Science Foundation has awarded a collaborative grant to 5 US institutions to study the science case for an international network of next-generation gravitational-wave detectors, and the potential avenues for construction of a 3G detector in the United States [award 1836814].

-The grant start date is August 15, 2018, and the collaboration is set to dive in with the GWIC 3G effort to develop a comprehensive vision of 3G science.
+The grant started in August, 2018, and the collaboration is working with the GWIC 3G effort to develop a comprehensive vision of 3G science.
 Development of a cost model for Cosmic Explorer is also an integral part of the work, which is currently incorporating the results of the NSF Workshop on Large Ultrahigh Vacuum Systems for Frontier Scientific Research Instrumentation [award 1846124, final report].

 by Matthew Evans , 13 August 2018Read more